-The Anoka Technical College Office Software Specialist certificate program is to assist students in developing and preparing for an office job.
-Courses are designed to develop Microsoft software such as:
+The Anoka Technical College Office Software Specialist certificate program courses are designed to develop essential software skills for office professionals in programs such as:

 Upon graduation, students will be prepared for employment in this position through completion of advanced coursework in each of the Microsoft Office programs: Word, Excel, Access, and PowerPoint.
 Coursework in QuickBooks, the leading software used for bookkeeping applications in business, is included to prepare students for bookkeeping-related positions in accounts receivable, accounts payable, insurance or other accounting-related support positions.